Larmor precession: Applications

 A 1935 paper published by Lev Landau and Evgeny Lifshitz predicted the existence of ferromagnetic resonance of the Larmor precession, which was independently verified in experiments by J. H. E. Griffiths (UK) and E. K. Zavoiskij (USSR) in 1946.

-Larmor precession is important in nuclear magnetic resonance, magnetic resonance imaging, electron paramagnetic resonance, and muon spin resonance.
+Larmor precession is important in nuclear magnetic resonance, magnetic resonance imaging, electron paramagnetic resonance, muon spin resonance, and neutron spin echo.
 It is also important for the alignment of cosmic dust grains, which is a cause of the polarization of starlight.

 To calculate the spin of a particle in a magnetic field, one must in general also take into account Thomas precession if the particle is moving.

 Precession direction

 The spin angular momentum of an electron precesses counter-clockwise about the direction of the magnetic field.
 An electron has a negative charge, so the direction of its magnetic moment is opposite to that of its spin.